manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-tpm-measurements-in-openbmc.md

 measurements could be things like which software is running or how your system is set up.

-Every time your computer starts, the some firmware component of the OS writes the measurements into the TPM and stores them in the PCRs.
+Every time your computer starts, some firmware component of the OS writes the measurements into the TPM and stores them in the PCRs.
 It does this to make sure that nothing has been changed or tampered with.
 For example, if someone tries to install unapproved software or change a setting, the PCRs will record the